 Pediatric KITSO targets physicians, nurses, pharmacists, social workers and other health professionals.
 The course is conducted over a period of five days at ART sites across Botswana.
 In 2014-2015, 10 pediatric KITSO courses were delivered in target ART sites, reaching 298 professionals drawn mainly from government hospitals and clinics.
 In collaboration with the Ministry of Health, the Botswana-Baylor COE evaluated the performance of KITSO trained health workers in ten health districts, which demonstrated a need for continued training and refresher training to respond to frequent staff transfers and the evolving treatment needs of children as they transition into adolescence and adulthood.

 Visiting Scholars Program

-During 2014-2015, 122 medical students, residents, fellows and other health professionals visited the COE as visiting scholars from various training programs in Botswana and from around the globe.
-Visiting scholars spent most of their time in the COE shadowing and working alongside experienced providers.
-They also participated in a lecture series, which is a condensed version of the week-long paediatric KITSO Training.
-Some scholars presented articles at Journal Club or helped with ongoing studies and quality improvement activities.
+Each year medical students, residents, fellows and other health professionals visit the COE as visiting scholars from various training programs in Botswana and from around the globe.
+Visiting scholars spend most of their time in the COE shadowing and working alongside experienced providers.
+They also participate in a lecture series, which is a condensed version of the week-long pediatric KITSO Training.
+Some scholars have the opportunity to present articles at Journal Club or help with ongoing studies and quality improvement activities.
 Visiting scholars are afforded opportunities to participate in Teen Club activities, work at outreach sites alongside the outreach team, and/or spend time in wards at Princess Marina Hospital.